-- Foreign language tests for the BCE examination IENA tests: see the internet site for the BCE examination ('Concours BCE'). - Foreign language tests for the Passerelle examination: see the internet site for the Passerelle examination. - Foreign language tests and individual interviews for examinations organised by ICN: ICN Admissions Service will send candidates their convocation dates.
+- Foreign language tests for the BCE examination IENA tests: see the internet site for the BCE examination ('Concours BCE'). - Foreign language tests and individual interviews for examinations organised by ICN: ICN Admissions Service will send candidates their convocation dates.

 The absence of a candidate for a personal interview or for a foreign language test, even if this is not the fault of the candidate, will automatically eliminate the candidate from the whole entrance examination.